Click an icon above to rate this movie

-Do you have news, reviews or comments for 'Creed II'?
+Do you have a review or comment for 'Creed II'?

 Glass remained at the top of the global box office this weekend although the big story is that the "family friendly" version of Deadpool 2, Once Upon A Deadpool 2 opened big in China to push it back to number 2.